-People around the world have used puppets for entertainment.
-People have used them to stage dramas and comedies and added musical entertainment and sound effects.
-Puppet plays of various types were popular in China.
-It is said that Mongol troops entertained themselves with puppet shadow plays as they conquered China and many countries to the west.
-There were several forms of puppet theaters in China.
+Puppet performances of various types were popular in China.
+There were several forms of puppet theater in China.
 It isn’t known which developed first.
 The Chinese puppet theaters come in four forms: marionettes on strings or wires, rod puppets, shadow plays, and hand manipulated glove-type puppets.

 In contrast to shadow plays that were staged even in rough Mongol encampments or poor primitive villages, the stages for glove-puppet theater were often finely crafted.
-There were miniature palace courtyards with richly decorated buildings that had carved rafters and golden roofs for example.
+There were miniature palace courtyards with richly decorated buildings that for example had carved rafters and golden roofs.
 Nowadays, glove puppet plays are popular in Taiwan.

 There are modern puppet shows of several types that you can see in cities around China.
 The more famous puppet theaters include:

 - China Puppet Theater (中国木偶剧院 Zhōngguó Mù'ǒu Jùyuàn) is at 1 Anhuaxili, Beisanhuan Lu, Chaoyang District, Beijing. 朝阳区北三环路安华西里甲1号.
 There are a variety of puppetry performances.
 For particular shows or for booking tickets and to find out what is playing, let us help you with the travel arrangements.
 Contact us.
 We are only a click away.

 - Shichahai Shadow Art Performance Hotel (什刹海皮影文化主题酒店) is at 24 Songshu St, Xicheng, Beijing. 西城区松树街24号.
 This theater specializes in shadow puppet performances.
 The theater is in a modern and tastefully decorated building.
 We can help you catch a show.